Go-To-Market Strategy

 Relative Positioning (to differentiate from existing collections)

-To support the Agile launch, we also adjusted the pricing and positioning of select existing collections- to ensure clear visual and value separation on the website, reducing overlap, and mitigating cannibalization risks by maintaining brand heirarchy.
+So to support the Agile launch, we also adjusted the pricing and positioning of select existing collections- to ensure clear visual and value separation on the website, reducing overlap, and mitigating cannibalization risks by maintaining brand hierarchy.

 Customer Persona and Journey Mapping